gravityvi/Survey_Form/README.md

 # Survey_Form

 ## How to run
-1. Clone the repo
+1. Clone the repository
 `git clone https://github.com/james222424/Survey_Form.git`

-2. navigate to the the folder
+2. navigate to the folder

 3. Install node modules
 `npm install`

 4. Start the server.
-Run the follwing command in terminal `node server.js`
+Run the following command in terminal `node server.js`